Minimum Spanning Tree Cycle Intersection Problem: Programmatic exploration

-Note that the analyzed graphs are reduced in the sense explained previously.
-The cycle-edges are non-interbranch by construction and $d_T(v) = 1$ since $v$ is only connected to $w$ in $T$ (ie. there is a single principal subtree).
+Note that the analyzed graphs are reduced in the sense previously explained.
+The cycle-edges are non-interbranch by construction and $d_T(v) = 1$ since $v$ is only connected to $w$ in $T$ (i.e.. there is a single principal subtree).
 As the algorithm iterates over all possible spanning subtrees $T'$ and all the combinations of possible non-interbranch cycle-edges, every instance is guaranteed to be explored at least once.